ACT Take Back

 July – October 2024

-Kirklees Council has partnered with Textile Recycling International (TRI) to offer residents the opportunity to donate their worn-out clothes into specially designed clothes banks.
-TRI has redesigned 10 pairs of clothes banks asking residents to sort out their worn-out clothing from the clothes that can be worn again and place them into the separate banks.
-TRI will then sort the clothing at their hub in Manchester and record whether residents sorted correctly.
-They will then find resale options for the clothes in good condition and recycle those that are no longer wearable.
+Kirklees Council partnered with Textile Recycling International (TRI) to offer residents the opportunity to donate their worn-out clothes into specially designed clothes banks.
+TRI redesigned 10 pairs of clothes banks asking residents to sort out their worn-out clothing from the clothes that can be worn again and place them into the separate banks.
+TRI then sorted the clothing at their hub in Manchester and recorded whether residents sorted correctly.
+They then found resale options for the clothes in good condition and recycled those that were no longer wearable.

-The team at Kirklees Council will be dropping leaflets to residents that have the new clothes banks nearby as well as posting announcements about the trial on local social media sites.
+The team at Kirklees Council dropped leaflets to residents that had the new clothes banks nearby as well as posting announcements about the trial on local social media sites.

 Location